 BrewDog has grown sales at an annualised rate of 167 per cent over the past five years.
-They now have bars in Stockholm, Helsinki, Toyko, Sao Paulo, Gothenburg, Bologne, Barcelona and Firenze, with plenty more to come in the USA and other countries.
+By early 2015 they had bars in Stockholm, Helsinki, Toyko, Sao Paulo, Gothenburg, Bologne, Barcelona and Firenze, with plenty more to come in the USA and other countries.

 From a turnover of £8 million in 2011, they grew their turnover t0 over £30 million in 2014.
 At this time BrewDog only made up 0.046% of the UK beer market, which meant plenty of room for disruption and growth.

 Another perk of being an Equity Punk, is that I am invited to different bar openings, tastings and other events throughout the year.